dongnana777/Bridging-Non-Co-occurrence/README.md

 **About**

-This is the source code for our paper
+This is the source code of our paper

 Na Dong, Yongqiang, Zhang Mingli Ding, Gim Hee Lee.
 Bridging Non Co-occurrence with Unlabeled In-the-wild Data for Incremental Object Detection.
 In Neurips 2021.